rahmec/rahgo/README.md

 For now these are encoded, but I will soon make the pages customizable using a configuration and a script.

-Add new posts running the following command from your hugo root directory:
+Add new posts running the following command from your Hugo root directory:

 `hugo new content content/posts/<post-name>.md>`